tiehm/SetupBot/README.md

 ## Contributing

-Please open a pull request.
+Please read the [Contribution Guidelines](.github/CONTRIBUTE.md) and submit a pull request.

 ## License